jacobwagner/container_cafe/README.md

 </pre>

-ContainersCAFE is an extension of the [CloudCAFE Framework](https://github.com/stackforge) specifically designed to test deployed versions of Rackspace's Containers product.
+ContainerCAFE is an extension of the [CloudCAFE Framework](https://github.com/stackforge) specifically designed to test deployed versions of Rackspace's Containers product.
 It is built using the [Open CAFE Core](https://github.com/stackforge) and [CloudCAFE](https://github.com/stackforge)

 Supported Operating Systems
 ---------------------------
-ContainersCAFE has been developed primarily in Linux and MAC environments, however, it supports installation and execution on Windows
+ContainerCAFE has been developed primarily in Linux and MAC environments, however, it supports installation and execution on Windows

 Installation
 ------------
-ContainersCAFE can be [installed with pip](https://pypi.python.org/pypi/pip) from the git repository after it is cloned to a local machine.
+ContainerCAFE can be [installed with pip](https://pypi.python.org/pypi/pip) from the git repository after it is cloned to a local machine.

 * First follow the README instructions to install [CloudCAFE](https://github.com/stackforge)
 * Clone this repository to your local machine